Pokémon Conquest: Gameplay

 Unlike in the main-series Pokémon games, each Pokémon is capable of using only one move.
 This move is determined by the Pokémon's species and is usually picked to represent that species; for example, Excadrill uses its signature move Drill Run.
 Additionally, only 200 of the 649 Pokémon that existed at that time of release are available in the game.
 The main-series capture system is replaced by a minigame where a Warrior attempts to form a link with a wild Pokémon by coordinating button presses with a display, reminiscent of Dance Dance Revolution.
 The main-series leveling system is replaced by a concept called "link", a percentage which increases to a certain maximum, and reflects that Pokémon's battling statistics.
 Each Warrior has a natural affinity to certain types, which grants an increased maximum link with Pokémon of those types.
 In addition, every Warrior and Warlord has one evolutionary family of Pokémon with which they may form a 100%, or "perfect link".
 In addition, certain Warlords can form links with legendary Pokémon.
 A Warlord's costume almost always resembles the appearance of at least one of their "perfect link" species.
 Additionally, the main-series evolution system is changed to reflect the removal of Pokémon levels.
 Instead of a Pokémon reaching a specific level, they evolve by reaching certain conditions such as reaching a specific link, winning a battle in a specific kingdom, or having a stat reach a certain value.
 Warlords are also able to evolve by reaching certain conditions, such as achieving a certain link percentage with a Pokémon.
 Other than the player, warlords cannot evolve until after completing the main story.

-Warlords

-Almost all 200 Warriors in Pokémon Conquest are based on a real historical figure from the time of the Sengoku Jidai - Japan's Warring States period.
-37 of them stand above the others as Warlords who are distinguished by having gold icons, unique sprites, individual post-game stories, and being able to transform (becoming stronger in a similar manner to Pokémon evolution).